sysgears/apollo-universal-starter-kit/docs/payments.md

-## Apollo Universal Starter Kit payment Modules
+# Apollo Universal Starter Kit Payment Module

-In this review, you can find information about payments implemented modules available in Apollo Universal Starter Kit.
+In this review, you can find information about payment module in Apollo Universal Starter Kit.
 You can follow to dedicated documents that give more details about:

- - features and basic review about payment modules;
+* Features and basic review about payment modules;
- - how to configure and quickly start using modules;
+* How to configure and quickly start using modules;
- - how to use modules;
+* How to use modules;
- - how to configure modules for deployment;
+* How to configure modules for deployment;

-# Stripe subscription Module
+## Stripe Subscription Module

 The purpose of this module is to provide a starting point for applications that wish to charge users a monthly subscription fee for access to certain features